T-monius/launchschool/210/js_small_problems/list_processing/notes/alphabetical_numbers.md

 - Set a variable to the mapped integers to their English terms
 - Sort the array of english terms
 - Return the sorted terms mapped back to their digit integer form
-  + Write a function to invert a hash
+  + Write a function to invert a object
   + Invert our dictionary and set to a variable
   + Map the terms array to the numbers and Return

 #### Alternatively Implementation
-- Use an array instead of a hash since the indexes map to numbers anyway.
-No need to invert hash.
+- Use an array instead of a object since the indexes map to numbers anyway.
+No need to invert an object.
 - Reference array
 - Map the input
   + Set a variable to store accessing the reference for each value at index